Health & Wellness Come Home

 Loews Ventana Canyon

 It is the ParCourse Fitness Trail I am most looking forward to.
-There are 18 exercise stations on this 1.1-mile guided trek along the golf course, but the pathway isn’t just about getting your blood pumping in fresh air.
+There are 18 exercise stations on this 1.1-mile guided trek along the golf course, but the pathway isn’t just about getting your blood pumping in the fresh air.
 The fitness trail gives me the chance to explore the panoramic desert environment.
 I take the opportunity to experience my surroundings: the plaintive call of native birds, the skittering of lizards, the warmth of the sun on my face, details that sometimes get lost in the day-to-day shuffle.
-So when a butterfly alights on my shoulder, I’m delighted, but hardly surprised.
+So when a butterfly alights on my shoulder, I’m delighted but hardly surprised.
 There’s a bit of magic in this setting and I can feel it course through me with every breath.
 But the magic doesn’t end on the resort grounds—I learn new stretches and exercises I can perform on the trails around my home, extending my motivation to stay fit while gaining clarity from my surroundings.

 Video: Loews Ventana Canyon Resort